3 key takeaways

 “Specific abilities or expertise that are often technical or task-oriented, such as proficiency in software, languages, or processes.”

-Here are a few core competencies examples that illustrate the differences between competencies vs. skills.
+Here are a few examples that illustrate the differences between core competencies and skills:

 Importance of core competencies in a resume

-When a hiring manager is scanning resumes in seconds, your core competencies can pop out and make you stand out from other candidates.
+Core competencies distill your professional attributes and strengths into just a few words.
+When a hiring manager is scanning resumes in seconds, your core capabilities can pop out and make you stand out from other candidates.

-Having a list of core competencies can also get your foot in the door.
-Many companies use an Applicant Tracking System (ATS) as part of the hiring process.
+Having a list of your top strengths can also get your foot in the door.
+Many companies use an applicant tracking system (ATS) as part of the hiring process.
 ATS software can pick up on specific keywords.
-So if your resume has competencies that match what’s in the job ad, you may have a higher chance of moving forward to the next step.
+So, if your resume has competencies that match what’s in the job ad, you may have a higher chance of moving forward to the next step.

 Core competencies examples

-There are many different types of core competencies and each company may be looking for something different.
-But there are some competencies that recruiters and hiring managers look for when vetting candidates.
+There are many different types of professional strengths, and each company may be looking for something different.
+But there are some competencies that most, if not all, recruiters and hiring managers look for when vetting candidates.

 - Communication: Shows your ability to share ideas and information clearly in a variety of ways (writing, speaking) to many different people (managers, customers, stakeholders).